How to Convert a Camper Van into the Ultimate Mobile Home

 Originally posted on Porch.com

 If you’ve ever dreamed of quitting your job and hitting the open road, the dream might be easier to achieve than you think.
 You might not even have to quit your job.
-More people than ever are converting their campervans into comfortable mobile homes so they can live a more nomadic lifestyle.
-Before you head out to find a van and start your conversion, it’s important to know how the process works.
-Read on to learn more about #vanlife and how you can get started on your own adventure.
+More people than ever are turning their camper vans into cozy mobile homes so they can live a more simple, on-the-road life.

 The Benefits of Having a Camper Van Home

 The trending hashtag #vanlife refers to living in a van either full or part-time.
-You can convert your vehicle into a residence that includes everything you need like running water, a comfy bed, a small bathroom, and a place to cook your meals.
-When you live the van life, you’re getting a range of benefits that will make your life more exciting and fulfilling.
+You can convert your van into a home that has all you need like running water, a comfy bed, a small bathroom, and a place to cook your meals.
+When you live the van life, you’re getting a range of perks that will make your life more fun and rewarding.

 Van Conversion Steps

-When you’re ready to live the #vanlife, there are a few important steps to follow to make sure that your new mobile home is set up the way you want it.
+When you’re ready to live the #vanlife, there are a few key steps to follow.
+These will help make sure that your new mobile home is set up the way you want it.
 Here are the steps you need to take to make your travel dreams come true.

 Get a Van

-It’s important to note that living in a converted camper van is much different than living in a full-sized RV.
-A van is much smaller in size, which means you might not have room to get all the amenities you want.
-However, you’ll save money on gas and it’s much easier to find camping spots in a van than it is in a larger RV.
+It’s key to note that living in a converted camper van is very unlike living in a full-size RV.
+A van is much smaller in size, which means you might not have room to get all the features you want.
+But you’ll save money on gas and it’s much easier to find camping spots in a van than it is in a larger RV.

 Gut and Clean the Van

-If you’re converting a van from scratch, you’ll need to “gut” it first.
+If you’re turning a van into a camper from scratch, you’ll need to “gut” it first.
 Here are the basics steps to help you get started:

 Make a Plan